upgundecha/playwright-chatgpt/README.md

 - [Chapter 8 - Running Tests in CI](CHAPTER8.MD)
 - [Chapter 9 - Common Testing Scenarios](CHAPTER9.MD)
 - [Chapter 10 - Design Patterns](CHAPTER10.MD)

+The information provided here is as generated from ChatGPT.
+There are minor edits done to add more context.